codialab/DMI_GEM_APBC2026/README.md

 3_model_fit/
 ```

-The preferred reproducible entry point for the main C6 fit is the Python script rather than the notebook:
+The preferred reproducible entry point for ODE fit is the Python script rather than the notebook:

 ```bash
 cd 3_model_fit